-- Atopic dermatitis is an often chronic, intermittent disease.
+- Atopic dermatitis is a chronic, intermittent disease.
 It is most prevalent in children but affects all ages.

 - Atopic dermatitis is commonly found in association with allergic rhinitis, asthma, or other manifestations of atopy.

 - Treatment involves an initial therapy to reduce inflammation as well as a long-term maintenance regimen.
-Dry skin care is critical to the initial treatment and to this maintenance plan.
+Skin care is critical to the initial treatment and to the maintenance plan.

 In newborns or infants, the first eczematous lesions usually present on the cheeks and scalp and on the extensor surface of the knees and elbows.
 Scratching, which frequently starts a few weeks later, causes crusted erosions.
 During childhood, lesions involve flexures (knee and elbow), the nape, and the dorsal aspect of the limbs.
 In adolescence and adulthood, lichenified plaques affect the flexures, head, neck and hands.